MariwanJ/Design456App/README.md

 # Design456App
-Turn Design456 Workbench to more powerful software
+Turn Design456 Workbench to more powerful software.
+Combine FLTK, GLFW, and maybe Imgui to one application.
+Take benifit of each tool whenever you want to make a different type of window.
+All these tools will be used for making a good direct modeling tool.

 # Notes:
 This is an expermental pieces of code.
 Please don't use it in any serious application.